k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/03_hardware_req_for_prod.md

 # Fabric & TDM 7.xx Hardware Requirements for Production Environments

-### PostgreSQL
+## PostgreSQL

 - **PostgreSQL is generally required for TDM projects only**.
-- It can be deployed on a VM (In case it is deployed on a VM, use latest CentOS/Redhat Operating System with latest patches.) or alternatively use PostgreSQL as a service.
 - K2view supports PostgreSQL version 9.6 & 13.
+- PostgreSQL requires 100G storage
+- PostgreSQL can be deployed in one of these ways:
+  - On a VM (use latest CentOS/Redhat Operating System with latest patches), or
+  - As a service.

  **For cloud deployments:**